Ragam Thanam Pallavi: Ragamala RTPs

 This is a type of RTP where a Raga which has many Ragas with a similar name are sung in an RTP.
 Ragas with similar names like Group of Ranjani ragas, Bhairavi ragas or Varali ragas can be used for presentation.

 A good example is a recent rendition by Ranjani-Gayathri where they used the Pallavi phrase "Ranjani Kanchadala Lochani Brovavamma Thalli Niranjani"—their RTP was set to the ragam Ranjani.
-About 30 minutes into the RTP, when they started switching ragams, they switched to Sriranjani, Janaranjani, Sivaranjani, Manoranjani and Sumanesha Ranjani.
+About 30 minutes into the RTP, when they started switching ragams, they switched to Sriranjani, Janaranjani, Megharanjani, Manoranjani, Sivaranjani and Sumanesha Ranjani.
 Since the audience are likely to be unfamiliar with some of these ragams, they changed their Pallavi phrase at the end of each of these 4-5 minute renderings- for instance, they finished Janaranjini rendition with "Ranjani Kanchadala Lochani Brovavamma Thalli Janaranjani".
 A musically literate audience often appreciate this approach, since this gives them 4–5 minutes to guess the ragam before the artist gives them the answer.